pml-lang/pml-companion/.github/ISSUE_TEMPLATE/enhancement.md

 **Motivation**
 Please explain _why_ the enhancement should be implemented.
-Tip: Show before/after examples to demonstrate advantages.
+Tip: Provide before/after examples to demonstrate advantages.

 **Drawbacks**
-If applicable, please describe any drawbacks/disadvantages/inconveniences.
+If applicable, please describe any disadvantages or inconveniences associated with the proposed enhancement/feature.
 If there are no drawbacks, just state "None".

 **Optional: Suggestion(s) to implement the enhancement**